 The flagship event of the PSAI is the Annual Conference, held each October at a different location.
 The 2018 conference will be hosted by the University of Limerick on the weekend of the 12-14th October 2018.
-The conference website will be posted here when it becomes available.
+The conference website can be found here.

 Peter Mair Lecture

 In 2012, the Political Studies Association of Ireland instituted the Peter Mair lecture in honour of one of Ireland’s most distinguished political scientists.
 The lecture is delivered at the Association’s annual conference and is to be published in Irish Political Studies.